CRM: Overview of Sections and Methods

 Relationships with Other Entities

 Users.
-The person responsible for the CRM entity is stored in the assignedById field.
+The person responsible for the CRM object is stored in the assignedById field in universal methods and in ASSIGNED_BY_ID in entity methods.
 User data can be retrieved using the user.get or user.search methods.

 Catalog.
 Product items in deals and estimates are sourced from the product catalog.
 Products can be managed using the catalog.product.* methods.